sshashaa/scoreTree/README.rst

 Set up
 ~~~~~~

-We recommend creating a Python virtual environment within the working directory of scoreCART.
+We recommend creating a Python virtual environment within the working directory of scoreTree.
-If a virtual environment is created, scoreCART's required packages are installed and
+If a virtual environment is created, scoreTree's required packages are installed and
 isolated from those installed a priori.
 Creating a virtual environment will also prevent
 having conflicting packages on a user's machine.
 You may need to install the virtual
 environment on your system (if a user's system does not have it), for example,